rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

        |  **0.9.2342.19200300100.1.3"**
    * - **roles**
-     - The product RBAC (role-based access control) roles that you want assigned to the user.
-(Supported for Rackspace Cloud products only at this time.)
+     - The product RBAC (role-based access control) roles that you want to assign to the user.
      - YAML array of alphanumeric strings
      - | **Example:**
        |